GT-RAIL/derail-fetchit-public/README.md

 * Do not just clone this package.
 It won't work.
 * Most instructions for installing this package can be found in the **Setup and Installation** section.
 * After the normal installation, there are some additional setups for semantic grasping:
-    * Find this repo in your workspace and switch to the `weiyu/semantic_grasping` branch
+    * Find this repo in your workspace and switch to the `weiyu/semantic_grasping_kb` branch
     * Get submodules used in `rail_part_affordance_detection` by running `git submodule update --init` and `git submodule update --remote`
-    * Go to `rail_part_affordance_detection` and follow the README there to install affordance detection

 ### Run Semantic Grasping on Fetch
 Go to `rail_semantic_grapsing` to find out more information.